Dyslexia –Frequently Asked

 Dyslexic?

-of dyslexia include difficulty with writing and spelling,
+The main symptoms of dyslexia include difficulty with reading and often with writing spelling, and some aspects of maths.

 The most common